-Sometime last year, I spied a four-day CME conference on Hawaii’s Big Island.
-We had visited Hawaii a couple times, but had never been to the Big Island, and our boys had never set foot on a single Hawaiian isle, so we made plans to go as a family.
+I spied a four-day CME conference on Hawaii’s Big Island.
+We had visited Hawaii a couple times, but had never been to the Big Island, and our boys had never set foot on a single Hawaiian isle, so we made plans to go to Hawaii as a family.

 If you’re going to fly all that way and cross four time zones, you might as well stay a while if you can.
 And we can.
 I don’t work that much these days, and our boys’ school is lenient with our time away, so we planned a long trip.
 A 23-day long trip to be exact.

 And if you’re going to fly all that way, and you have 23 days to spend there, you’ve got to visit multiple islands.
 We’d never been to Kauai either, and we had heard it was beautiful (it is), so we added that to the list.
 Oahu’s got a lot to see and do, especially for the kids, so we added Oahu to the itinerary.